What is economic mobility?

 The intergenerational nature of poverty and its impact on people’s brains make it difficult to escape from the cyclical effect of poverty on their own.
 To break those cycles, people tend to need help and support from others like a mentor or coach, accessible services, and anti-poverty policies and legislation.

-A tool that Episcopal Community Services uses to process decision-making and aid in the escape of cyclical, intergenerational poverty is the Bridge to Self-Sufficiency®.
+A tool that Episcopal Community Services uses to process decision-making and aid in the escape of cyclical, intergenerational poverty is the Bridge to Prosperity®.

 How can coaching help?